 As luxury fashion houses lean deeper into sustainability, regenerative agriculture is taking the spotlight.

-Tapestry, the parent company to Coach, Kate Spade New York, and Stuart Weitzman, has announced a partnership with the Savory Institute’s regenerative agriculture Land to Market Program.
-Tapestry says the move is part of its efforts to reduce its impact on climate change.
+Last year, Tapestry, the parent company to Coach, Kate Spade New York, and Stuart Weitzman, (and, now, the Capri holdings including Versace, Michael Kors, and Jimmy Choo), announced a partnership with the Savory Institute’s regenerative agriculture Land to Market Program.
+Tapestry said the move is part of its efforts to reduce its impact on climate change.

 Tapestry isn’t the first luxury label to partner with the Savory Institute, which is the world’s first verified regenerative agriculture operation.
 Gucci’s parent company Kering partnered with the organization in 2018.
 It was a Frontier Founder in Savory’s Land to Market program that advocates for verified regenerative sourcing solutions and the expansion of regenerative agriculture across fashion supply chains.